vrld/suit/docs/gettingstarted.rst

 - :func:`Text Input <Input>`
 - :func:`Value Sliders <Slider>`

-SUIT is comfortable: It features a simple, yet effective row/column-based layouting engine.
+SUIT is comfortable: It has a straightforward, yet effective row/column-based layout engine.

-SUIT is adaptable: You can easily alter the color scheme, change how widgets are drawn or swap the whole theme.
+SUIT is adaptable: It is possible to change the color scheme, single drawing functions for all widget or the whole theme.

-SUIT is hackable: The core library can be used to construct new widgets with relative ease.
+SUIT is hackable: Custom widgets can leverage the extensive :doc:`core library
+<core>`.

 **SUIT is good at games!**